Scott3142/python-programming/site/codelabs/part-2.md

     assert average(16, 12, 5, 3) == 9 # this runs the 'average' method and checks if the answer is correct
 ```

 you can see that our package is imported from the `src` folder and used in the program.
 This is common Python functionality.
 You have previously imported and used the `numpy` package which allowed you to use a `sqrt` function.
 This is exactly the same functionality, except that you haven't written the `numpy` package.
 Python knows where to get `numpy` from because it is a common package listed in the [Python Package Index (PyPI)](https://pypi.org/) , which is a repository of software for the Python programming language.
-You can create your own packages and make them available on PyPi if you think it would be useful for others.
+You can create your own packages and make them available on PyPi if you think they would be useful for others.

 **What is __name__ == '__main__'?**